Archdiocese of Beijing

-The Roman Catholic Archdiocese of Beijing (Archidioecesis Pechimensis) is a Metropolitan Latin archdiocese in the People's Republic of China.
+The Archdiocese of Beijing (Archidioecesis Pechimensis) is a Metropolitan Latin archdiocese in the People's Republic of China.

-Special churches
+Cathedral

-Its cathedral is the Cathedral of the Immaculate Conception (South Church) located in the city of Beijing, which replaces the former cathedral, now the Holy Saviour Church (North Church), also in former Peking.
+Its cathedral was the Cathedral of the Immaculate Conception (South Church), located in the city of Beijing (Peking), which replaced the former cathedral, now the Holy Saviour Church (North Church), also in Beijing.
+The North Church was made into the archdiocese's cathedral again following the completion of renovations in 2018.